-There’s nothing more disappointing than waiting all season, catering to your pepper plants only to harvest two or three peppers at the end.
-If you’ve had this experience, you need to learn these methods on how to increase your pepper plant yield.
+There’s nothing more disappointing than waiting all season, catering to your pepper plants only to harvest two or three measly peppers.
+If you’ve had this experience, you can try these methods on how to increase your pepper plant yield.

 Steps to Increase Pepper Plant Yield: